 You also may have a colonoscopy or sigmoidoscopy, which are exams that look inside your colon with a thin flexible tube.
 Your doctor may take a tissue sample during the exam for testing.

-If an antibiotic caused the problem, your doctor may prescribe other antibiotics that help good bacteria grow back so your symptoms go away faster.
+Your doctor will prescribe antibiotics that help good bacteria grow back so your symptoms go away faster.

-You take these medications by mouth, through a vein, or through a tube in your stomach.
+You take these medications by mouth or through a vein.
 Probiotics may be helpful in treating mild C. diff infections.
 But talk to your doctor before taking any.
 While receiving an antibiotic, you may also be given bezlotoxumab (Zinplava).
 Given as a shot in a vein, this medicine helps reduce the recurrence of a C. diff infection.

 If your PMC is severe or keeps coming back, you may need: